REGULATION ON ERASMUS+ and OTHER INTERNATIONAL EXCHANGE PROGRAMS

 (6) Double major students may apply for international exchange programs for one of the majors during an application period.
 Their application will be assessed based on the academic program they applied for.

-(7) Students, who transferred to IUE and therefore don’t have PIE score or other exam scores that are equivalent and recognized by the Council of Higher Education, need to take PIE exam in order to be able to apply for Erasmus+ program.
+(7) (Change SD 27.05.2019 364-B/2) Students, who transferred to IUE and therefore don’t have PIE score or other exam scores that are equivalent and recognized by the Council of Higher Education, need to take PIE exam in order to be able to apply for Erasmus+ and other international exchange programs.

 (8) Students, who want to apply for international exchange programs within general academic protocols, are subject to the application requirements specified in respective protocols.